fev4/with-graphql-faunadb-cookie-auth/README.md

 Simply go to your Fauna Dashboard and under "SECURITY" click "NEW KEY", there select role `public` and give it any name you want.
 The only thing left to do is to upload this key to your Production, Preview and Development environments [in Vercel](https://vercel.com/docs/v2/build-step#environment-variables) with the name `FAUNADB_PUBLIC_ACCESS_KEY`.

 Notice that we only use `FAUNADB_PUBLIC_ACCESS_KEY` in [schema.js](/lib/graphql/schema.js) in the `contextlink` and it will be immediately swapped after obtaining a valid token through `Login`.

+Finally just run `vc pull env` to create a `.env` file locally in order to run it on your machine.

 ## Closing thoughts